 We regularly analyze our business model in response to settlements between the FTC and other direct selling companies, as well as guidance and other communications issued by the FTC, and from time to time we refine aspects of our business model where appropriate.
-Although we strive to ensure that our business model and compensation plan are compliant with applicable laws and regulations, as well as regulatory guidance, in each of our markets, we cannot assure you that a regulator, if it were to review our business, would agree with our assessment and would not require us to change one or more aspects of our operations.
+While we maintain a robust Associate compliance program and strive to educate our Associates on compliant claims, if a regulator determines we are making misleading claims, this could lead to an FTC investigation, which could harm our business operations.
+Additionally, while we strive to ensure that our compensation plan is compliant with applicable laws and regulatory guidance in each of our markets, we cannot assure you that a regulator, if it were to review our business, would agree with our assessment and would not require us to change one or more aspects of our operations.
 Any action against us in the future by the FTC or another regulator could materially and adversely affect our operations.